 Brief History of Artword Theatre:

 In-Between 2007-2009: Weihs and Sandiford moved to Hamilton in 2007.
 In 2007-2008 they prepared and presented If Cows Could Fly by Allan Merovitz at the Irving Greenberg Theatre Centre in Ottawa.
 In 2008-2009 they became the resident theatre company at The Pearl Company.
-There they developed the performance space and created a season of four shows (one remount and three new works, based on Hamilton themes): You Are What You Do, Rascals & Numskulls, Sunamabeach, and Tobacco Troubadour.
+There they developed the 2nd floor performance space and created a season of four shows (one remount and three new works, based on Hamilton themes): You Are What You Do, Rascals & Numskulls, Sunamabeach, and Tobacco Troubadour.

-Artword Artbar 2009-2019: In July 2009, they bought a little cafe-bar on Colbourne near James, called it Artword Artbar, and began a listening room for live music and spoken word performance.
+Artword Artbar 2009-2019: In July 2009, they bought a little cafe-bar at 15 Colbourne Street near James Street North, called it Artword Artbar, and began a listening room for live music and spoken word performance.
 For the Artword Artbar event and performance history 2009 to 2019, visit: Artword Artbar

 In 2012/2013, they also did a four-show season at The Lyric Theatre: two new shows 1812 The Songbook and James Street and two revivals If Cows Could Fly and Tobacco Troubadour.